Strongly vertex-reinforced jump process on a complete graph: Introduction

 The main aim of our paper is to prove that strongly VRJP on a complete graph $G=(V,E)$ almost surely have an infinite local time at some vertex $v$, while the local times at the remaining vertices remain bounded.
 The main technique of our proofs is based on the method of stochastic approximation (see, e.g. \cite{Brandiere96, Benaim96, Benaim97, Benaim99}).
 We organize the present paper as follows.
-In Section 2, we give some preliminary notations as well as some results of stochastic calculus being used throughout the paper.
-We show in Section 3 that the occupation measure process of strongly VRJP on a complete graph is an asymptotic pseudo-trajectory of a flow generated by a vector field.
-We then prove the convergence towards stable equilibria in Section 4 and the non convergence towards unstable equilibria in Section 5, which yields our above-mentioned main result.
+In Section \ref{sec:outline}, our main Theorem and an outline of its proof are given.
+In Section \ref{sec:notation}, we give some preliminary notations as well as some results of stochastic calculus being used throughout the paper.
+We show in Section \ref{sec:Dyn} that the occupation measure process of strongly VRJP on a complete graph is an asymptotic pseudo-trajectory of a flow generated by a vector field.
+We then prove the convergence towards stable equilibria in Section \ref{sec:convergence} and the non convergence towards unstable equilibria in Section \ref{sec:nonCV}, which yields our above-mentioned main result.